Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts are paid.

-In general, conventional loans require a qualifying ratio of 28/36.
+Usually, conventional mortgage loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, and the like.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Loan Qualification Calculator.
+If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to pre-qualify you to determine how much you can afford.

 Alerus Mortgage can walk you through the pitfalls of getting a mortgage.
 Call us at 952 417 8481.